Kartones/pbrr/README.md

 Uses:
 - [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), because makes parsing HTML and XML way more pleasant
 - [Milligram](https://milligram.io/), because my CSS skills equal to `null` and I wanted something minimalistic
+- [Preact](https://preactjs.com/), because I wanted all Javascript to be client-side, but at the same time wanted to begin practising with React
 - [feedparser](https://feedparser.readthedocs.io) for easier handling of feeds, and yet, they keep causing headaches

 To be able to perform AJAX calls in local, with Firefox you need to allow CORS with local `file://` urls: type `about:config` and set `privacy.file_unique_origin` to `false` (remember to change it back to `true` when finished!).